Laellekoenig/ba-tiny-ssb/README.md

 # Distributing and Managing Software Updates Using Append-only Logs
-Implementation of the [tinyssb](https://github.com/tschudin/tinyssb) protocol with a web GUI and versioning system.
+This is an implementation of the [tinyssb](https://github.com/tschudin/tinyssb) protocol with the addition of a web GUI and a versioning system.
 The code is written in micropython and cannot be run using regular Python.
-Also works on Pycom devices that support LoRa and wifi connectivity.
-The validation of the signature on Pycom devices is skipped, since the pure25519 library is not optimized them (leads to stack overflows).
+Also works on Pycom devices that support LoRa and WiFi connectivity.
+The validation of the signature on Pycom devices is skipped, since the pure25519 library is not optimized for them (leads to stack overflows).
 The web GUI was only tested in Mozilla Firefox and may behave differently in other browsers.

 ## UNIX Setup
 1. Copy the contents of the `ussb` directory into a new node directory.